Chemotyping

 For identification of the fatty acids, a peak naming table makes it possible to recognize 164 of the most abundant peaks in the chromatograms.
 One single peak naming table is used for all types of bacteria, which is a difference compared to the commercial Sherlock Microbial Indentification System system that has several tables specific for certain groups of organisms.
 For some peaks two alternative names have to be given because the two compounds are too close to be clearly chromatographically separated.
 Some peaks still remain listed as “unknown”.

 The service includes fatty acid characterization, and for certain organisms identification to genus or species level by comparison (matching) with a stored database.
 Identification is expressed using a similarity index number.
 An exact match of the unknown and a database entry would generate a similarity index of 1.000.
 In the report, the best matches are listed with the highest indexes at the top.
+However, the CFA profiling analysis has been discontinued at the CCUG, although CFA profile data on strains is still available online.

 CFA method